horleas/pacman/README.md

 15 July :
 + Add better sprite movement ghost ( Color + looking in the direction they follow)
++ Add Dead and Weak state for ghost but not killable for the moment
 + Add Map LineRunner